Skyy93/agc_optims/README.md

 - [ ] Add comparsion with ImageNet (I do not have enough GPU-Power currently if someone provides some tests I would be grateful)
 - [ ] Add all optimizer included in PyTorch
 - [ ] Support of other frameworks than PyTorch
-- [ ] Add first comparsion based on CIFAR with a small CNN